 You can generously apply this combination to the stained area.
-Saturate and let sit for five minutes before scrubbing.
-Allowed the mixture to do its magic, scrub the area, concentrating on the worst spots first.
+Saturate and let sit for 5 minutes before scrubbing.
+Allow the mixture to do its magic and scrub the area, concentrating on the worst spots first.

 Within a few minutes, you should see the screen disappearing.
 Once it looks like most of the work is done, allow the substance to dry so you can see if it’s working.

 You might have to repeat this process a few times for tough odors.

 3. White Vinegar, Baking Soda, Dish Soap

 Vinegar comes in handy yet again.
 You can combine the solution together and it is completely safe to use on furniture, upholstery, and any fabric as well as your hardwood floors.

 You simply take ⅓ cup of distilled white vinegar, 1 cup of baking soda, and ¼ cup of a good quality dish soap.
 Put all the ingredients into one bottle, shaking until it is mixed thoroughly.
 Once you have it all whipped up, you can generously spray it onto the stain.

 Leave it to soak in for approximately 15 minutes.
 You can take a damp cloth and remove the solution from the floor.
 Once it dries, the odor should be completely gone.